New recipes and updates

 METHOD

-7. Line a large baking sheet with baking paper and place the Stollen on the parchment.
-Cover with a clean tea towel and leave for an hour.
-Meanwhile, heat the oven to 200°C/180°C fan/gas 6.
+7. Line a large baking sheet with parchment and place the Stollen on the parchment.
+Cover with a clean tea towel and leave for an hour to prove.
+Meanwhile, heat the oven to 200°C/180°C fan/gas 6 with a rack in the lower part of the oven.
 Place a tray with hot water at the bottom of the oven to provide steam.

 NEW recipe finder